Hugo Sotil

-Hugo Alejandro Sotil Yerén (born 18 May 1949) is a Peruvian former professional football player.
+Hugo Alejandro Sotil Yerén (18 May 1949 – 30 December 2024) was a Peruvian professional footballer.
 Nicknamed El Cholo, he played as a striker or midfielder.
 Together with Teófilo Cubillas and Héctor Chumpitaz, he was one of Peru's most recognized football players of the 1970s.
 He also was a popular player in Peru, and a biopic on his life was released in that decade.